 Similarly, many needless issues stem from data: When was the last time you checked how your keywords were ranking, or your site’s current health?
 These things may seem insignificant, but if Google isn’t putting you on the first page for any search terms, how much money do you think you’re losing?
 For some, it’s around $358,000 per year—and that’s just the average.
 In many cases, it’s significantly more.

 Security and maintenance.
 These are terms we know are important, but many businesses take a ‘set it and forget it’ approach, meaning weak, outdated security protocols ripe for hackers to strike at.
 Manufacturing, unfortunately, gets a bad rap for data security breaches for these very reasons.
-This doesn’t have to be the case, however; we even spoke on that just a bit ago.
+This doesn’t have to be the case, however.
 Starting early and working with certified experts can mean millions in secured data and even more in reputation.

 So if you’re looking to the future, keep in mind that the world is moving towards Industry 4.0.
 In many ways, it’s already here in a plethora of industries.
 And if you’re ready, reach out to the expert developers, strategists, and SEO professionals who make a difference.